btbbtzhang/LargeScaleMatrixCalculation_DistributedComputing_Networkbased_PhDThesis/README.md

 Converting table data into square similarity matrix (780k by 780k): step3

-Denoising by using power exponential method: step4
+Denoising the big matrix by using power exponential method: step4

 Distributing the Topological Matrix Calculation into 5 different nodes: step5